altexdim/sourcemod-plugin-gungame/README.txt

     ----====----==== Normal priority list ----====----====

+    + Add an option to level down not to one level, but to some points, calculating depends on how much points does exists on current and previous level.
+        Example:
+        was - level 4, points 2 (miltikill 4)
+        after knifed - level 3, point 1 (multikill 2)
+        levelNew = levelOld - 1,
+        pointsNew = floor((poinsOld/miltikillOld) * multikillNew)

     * Think about this feature request:
         I also would like to request that plugin could save level kills when level down.
         For example when there are 3 kill levels and you have already killed 2 and somebody